equinor/fmu-ensemble/CONTRIBUTING.rst

   make flake   # for all

-The pylint is rather strict and sometimes excpetions are needed... , but anyway quite useful!
+The pylint is rather strict and sometimes exceptions are needed... , but anyway quite useful!

   python -m pylint mycode.py